DanielWoldehana/Project3TripsAPI/README.md

 ## Description:

-\_\_ app allows users to pin markers of their travels around the world, as well as post details about their excursion.
+Footprint app allows users to pin markers of their travels around the world, as well as post details about their excursion.

 ## Motivation: